mike-lischke/vscode-antlr4/README.md

 * Syntax coloring for ANTLR grammars (.g and .g4 files)
 >![Syntax Coloring](https://raw.githubusercontent.com/mike-lischke/vscode-antlr4/master/images/antlr4-5.png)

 * Comes with an own beautiful color theme, which not only includes all the [recommended groups](http://manual.macromates.com/en/language_grammars), but also some special rules for grammar elements that you won't find in other themes (e.g. alt labels and options).
-They are, unmodestly, named `Complete Dark` and `Complete Light`.
+They are, immodestly, named `Complete Dark` and `Complete Light`.

 ### Code Completion + Symbol Information